Political Appointees in the Biden-Harris Administration

 JoAnn Martinez

-Senior Advisor-Oversight, Office of Legislation and Congressional Affairs
+Senior Advisor, Oversight, Office of Legislation and Congressional Affairs

 JoAnn Martinez most recently served as Deputy Assistant Secretary for Legislation at the Department of Health and Human Services, where she oversaw the Department's work on oversight and investigations, as well as audit activity.
 Prior to that position, she served over 20 years at the Government Accountability Office, writing reports and testimony for Congress on programs such as Medicaid and the State Children's Health Insurance Program as well as health care issues for vulnerable populations.
 She holds a Bachelor of Arts degree in Political Science from UCLA, as well as a Juris Doctor and Master of Public Health from George Washington University.